 There’s no denying that magnified optics give a hunter a distinct advantage.
-Not only do optics simplify the aiming process and allow for greater infield accuracy, there magnification allows you much greater precision in a more reliable kill at range.
+Not only do optics simplify the aiming process and allow for greater infield accuracy, but their magnification also allows you much greater precision in a more reliable kill at range.

-While neither are going anywhere anytime soon, both offer distinct advantages and disadvantages when it comes to using them on game, in the field.
+While neither is going anywhere anytime soon, both offer distinct advantages and disadvantages when it comes to using them for game, in the field.
 Here are some tips and tricks to determine which one you should choose, fixed versus variable scopes for hunting.

 Variable Power Scopes

 On the other hand, variable magnification scopes complicate just about everything.
-Oftentimes, they are harder to site in, they require parallax adjustment, they are bulkier and heavier as well as being more complicated.
+Oftentimes, they are harder to sit in, they require parallax adjustment, and they are bulkier and heavier as well as more complicated.

 Fixed Power Scopes

 Fixed power scopes have, by definition no adjustment and the amount of magnification they offer.
 This offers the benefit of not only being lighter, and less complex they can also be more compact and cheaper.

 Fixed power scopes often have little more than adjustable turrets to sight in the scope and the main body.
 This makes them slimline and easy to carry as well as not having any learning curve to use.
 Having a preset parallax means the eye box of the scope will have a more forgiving window as well as be much faster to acquire snapshots.

 For people who have not used a fixed power scope before, they offer a much more forgiving experience that is great for beginners and for rifles that will be used under stress.
 Even for plinking, you don’t want to have to adjust a scope each and every time you pick it up so I fixed the power optic makes perfect sense.

 Combined with the fact that many fixed power scopes are now incorporating red dot reticles you have the perfect mix for a short-range, lightweight carbine optic made for hunting in thick southern swamps or northern evergreen forests.